Harold Elverston: Career

 He was a member of Manchester City Council.
 He served on the Executive Committee of the National Liberal Federation from 1906 to 1910.
 He served as Hon.
 Secretary of the Lancashire and Cheshire Liberal Federation from 1906 to 1925.

 He served as a Justice of the Peace in Cheshire.
 He first stood for parliament when he contested the 1908 Worcester by-election, a seat that the Conservatives held.
 He was Liberal Member of Parliament for Gateshead from 1910 to 1918.
 Gateshead was a seat that the Liberals had won in 1906 with their candidate being sponsored by the Durham Miners' Association.
 The miners unions were independent until the Miners' Federation of Great Britain voted to affiliate to the Labour Party.
-They instructed all miners sponsored MPs to stand for re-election as Labour candidates and this is what happeneded in Gateshead.
+They instructed all miners sponsored MPs to stand for re-election as Labour candidates and this is what happened in Gateshead.
 However, the local Liberal Association wanted a Liberal candidate to defend the seat and selected Elverston.
-He won the seat and the sitting Labour MP finished bottom of the poll;
+He won the seat and the sitting Labour MP finished bottom of the poll:

 He held the seat at the following General Election shortly after;